PreranaPattnaik4/Nexus-AI-Autonomous-IT-Co-Manager/PROJECT_REPORT.md

 ### 3️⃣ Technical Architecture

-Nexus AI is built on a modern, serverless, and AI-native stack, designed for real-time responsiveness and intelligent automation.
+Nexus AI is built on a modern, serverless, and AI-native stack, designed for performance, real-time responsiveness, and intelligent automation.
+Each component was chosen to create a tightly integrated and efficient system.

-*   **Frontend**: Next.js (App Router with Server Components), TypeScript, Tailwind CSS for styling, and ShadCN for UI components.
-The UI is fully responsive and features a professional dark theme.
+*   **Frontend**: The user interface is a **Next.js 15** application leveraging the **App Router** paradigm.
+This allows us to use **React Server Components (RSC)** by default, minimizing the amount of JavaScript sent to the client and improving initial load times. **TypeScript** is used for end-to-end type safety, and **ShadCN UI** provides a library of accessible, composable, and beautifully designed components built on top of **Tailwind CSS**, which handles all utility-class-based styling.

-*   **Backend**: Firebase (for Authentication and real-time data), with Next.js Server Actions handling all backend logic, eliminating the need for separate cloud functions for most operations.
+*   **Backend**: We adopted a "serverless-first" approach by using **Next.js Server Actions** for all backend logic.
+This eliminates the need for a separate backend server or API endpoints, allowing us to co-locate our backend functions directly with the components that use them.
+This simplifies the architecture, improves performance by reducing network latency, and streamlines development.

-*   **AI Layer**: Google's Gemini Pro API, orchestrated through Genkit flows.
-This manages goal decomposition, RCA generation, conversational intelligence, and Text-to-Speech (TTS).
+*   **AI Layer**: All generative AI capabilities are orchestrated through **Genkit**, an open-source framework from Google.
+Genkit manages the entire lifecycle of our AI flows, from defining prompts to calling models and handling outputs.
+We use **Google's Gemini Pro API** for all reasoning tasks, including goal decomposition, root cause analysis, and conversational intelligence.
+The application's voice capabilities are powered by the **Gemini TTS (Text-to-Speech)** model.

-*   **Authentication**: Firebase Authentication with support for Email/Password, providing secure access and user management.
+*   **Database & Authentication**: **Firebase** serves as the core of our data and user management layer. **Firestore** is used as a real-time, NoSQL database to store tasks, reports, alerts, and system data, allowing the UI to update live as agent actions are simulated. **Firebase Authentication** provides a secure and easy-to-implement solution for user sign-in and management, supporting standard email/password methods.

 **Core Agentic Flow**:
 `Goal Input` → `Planner Agent (Gemini)` → `Subtasks (Firestore)` → `Executor Agent (Simulation)` → `Log Analysis` → `Reporter Agent (RCA)` → `Insights Generation`